ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/topic.md

 {% note warning %}

-  When processing `events`, you do not need to explicitly confirm processing for events of the `TDataReceivedEvent`.
+  When processing `events`, you do not need to confirm processing for `TDataReceivedEvent` events explicitly.

 {% endnote %}